Menu

 IARU Information Paper 2

-In Region 1 (March 2023):
+In Region 1 (July 2023):

-CEPT Working Group SE, project team SE40 is continuing similar coexistence studies although the focus in this case is on the EU/CEPT GALILEO and GLONASS RNSS systems.
+CEPT Working Group SE, project team SE40 is continuing similar coexistence studies although the focus in this case is on the EU/CEPT GALILEO RNSS systems.
 An ECC Report is being drafted containing studies similar to those being contributed to the ITU‑R activities.
-The IARU has provided 9 contributions based on the same information contributed to ITU‑R WP5A as well as suggesting a methodology for the coexistence studies.
+The IARU has provided 10 contributions based on the same information contributed to ITU‑R WP5A as well as suggesting a methodology for the coexistence studies.

 Most recently the IARU provided a Monte Carlo statistical study to SE40 which has been incorporated into their draft report.
 This study underlines the IARU position that potential widespread and persistent interference to a population of RNSS receivers is unlikely.
+This work in SE40 is in effect “holding back” pending the outcome of the ITU‑R process.

 Further detailed information on the latest CEPT work can be found through the CEPT web pages.